Alita: Battle Angel: Cast

-Michelle Rodriguez plays Alita's cyborg mentor Gelda, Jai Courtney cameos as Motorball champion Jashugan, and Edward Norton has a cameo as Nova.
-All three are uncredited.
+Appearing in uncredited cameo appearances are Michelle Rodriguez as Alita's cyborg mentor Gelda, Jai Courtney as Motorball champion Jashugan, and Edward Norton as Nova.

 Production

 Development

 Battle Angel Alita, an early-1990s Japanese cyberpunk manga series written by Yukito Kishiro, was originally brought to James Cameron's attention by filmmaker Guillermo del Toro, and Cameron immediately became enamored with the concept.
 The domain name "battleangelalita.com" was registered to James Cameron by 20th Century Fox around June 2000.
 Fox also registered the "battleangelmovie.com" domain.
 In April 2003, it was reported by Moviehole that Cameron had confirmed he would direct a Battle Angel film.
 Cameron confirmed that a script for the film was in production during an interview on the Tokudane! program on Fuji TV on May 4, 2003.
 It was originally scheduled to be his next production after the TV series Dark Angel, which was influenced by Battle Angel Alita.
 It was later scheduled to be his next film after Aliens of the Deep in January 2005.

 In June 2005, The Hollywood Reporter claimed that the film was being delayed while Cameron developed a film known as Project 880, which would later be renamed Avatar.
 Entertainment Weekly ran an interview in February 2006 in which Cameron stated that his deal with 20th Century Fox was that he produce both films.
 The article also claimed that Battle Angel was slated to be released in September 2009.
 In June 2006, Cameron commented that Battle Angel was the second of two planned film trilogies he was developing, with the first being Avatar.
 In May 2008, Cameron indicated he would be working on a film titled The Dive, a biography of freedivers Francisco Ferreras and Audrey Mestre, thus delaying the film again.
-That July, at the San Diego Comic-Con International, he reiterated that he was still committed to making the film.
+That July, at San Diego Comic-Con, he reiterated that he was still committed to making the film.
 In December 2009, Cameron commented during an interview with MTV News that a script for Battle Angel had been completed.